View From The Couch is a weekly column that reviews what’s new on Blu-ray, DVD and Streaming. Ratings are on a four-star scale.

 Blu-ray extras include audio commentary by Curtis and Boyce; making-of featurettes; and the theatrical trailer.

 THE INCIDENT (1967).
+The Incident is the sort of raw drama that, sad to say, never loses its topicality.
 Fourteen passengers on a New York subway car – 15, if one includes the drunk who remains unconscious the entire time – are harassed by Joe (Tony Musante) and Artie (Martin Sheen), two street toughs with nary a decent bone between them.
 This simple scenario provides more than enough conflict and dramatic tension in The Incident, an unsettling drama directed by Larry Peerce and scripted by Nicholas E. Baehr (his only theatrical credit on a resume otherwise comprised of TV work).
 Set in the early hours of the morning, the film first introduces Joe and Artie as violent thugs before catching up with the various other characters as they make their way to the train station.
 Among the assortment are a bickering married couple (Ed McMahon and Diana Van der Vlis) with sleeping daughter in tow; a reformed alcoholic (Gary Merrill); an angry black man (Brock Peters) and his more compassionate wife (Ruby Dee); a lonesome homosexual (Robert Fields); and an easy-going army private (Beau Bridges) with a broken arm.
 The dynamics at play inside that train compartment are fascinating and even fatalistic, as all but a couple of characters are too frightened by the hoodlums to even think of defending themselves.
 The decision by cinematographer Gerald Hirschfeld to shoot in black-and-white was a sound one, making the story and the surroundings even more grungy and claustrophobic.

 Blu-ray extras consist of audio commentary by Peerce and film historian Nick Redman; the theatrical trailer; and an isolated track of the score by Terry Knight and Charles Fox.